ginevracoal/statistical-machine-learning/readme.md

 # Statistical Machine Learning

-Please use the dedicated forum on moodle for questions on theory and exercises.
+Please use the **dedicated forum on moodle** for questions on theory and exercises.

-If you find some errors in the notebooks/homeworks or if you need to ask personal questions contact me at: **ginevra.carbone@phd.units.it**
+If you notice some errors in the notebooks/homeworks contact me at: **ginevra.carbone@phd.units.it**

 ## Useful links